University of North Carolina Athletics

 • Carolina football has played in 40 bowl games, won five ACC titles (1963, 1971, 1972, 1977 and 1980) and finished in the Associated Press Top 10 seven times.
 The Tar Heels played in the Orange Bowl for the first time following the 2021 season, its first major bowl appearance since 1950.

 • The New England Patriots selected quarterback Drake Maye with the third pick in the first round of the 2024 NFL Draft.
 Maye threw 78 touchdowns and had the two highest single-season total offense totals in UNC history in 2022 and 2023.
 His father, Mark, was a record-setting Tar Heel quarterback in the mid-1980s and his brother, Luke, hit the game-winning shot to beat Kentucky in the 2017 NCAA South Regional.
+Last year, in his second NFL season, Maye earned second-team All-Pro honors after leading the Patriots to an AFC championship and Super Bowl appearance against the Seattle Seahawks.

 • Maye is one of six Tar Heels chosen in the top three picks in an NFL Draft with RB Ken Willard (No. 2 in 1965), OG Ken Huff (No. 3 in 1975), OLB Lawrence Taylor (No. 2 in 1981), Julius Peppers (No. 2 in 2002) and QB Mitch Trubisky (No. 2 in 2017).